yossi1981/PathlockAutomationPipeline/README.md

 To test the plugin system, build the CommandPlugins project and copy its build output (dll) to the output folder of the PathlockAutomationPipeline project.
 The dll name is defined as a setting in the App.config file.

-The plugin I wrote add support to the following command: print-time <format>
+The plugin I wrote add support to the following command:<br />
+print-time [format]<br />
-this command prints the current time with the given format.
+this command prints the current time with the given format.<br />

 Once you have the Dll next to the executable, you might add this command to either the XML or plain text files.